Marilyn Jordan Taylor

-Marilyn Jordan Taylor (born 1949) is an American architect, who has been a partner at Skidmore, Owings & Merrill since the early 1980s and served as its first female chairman.
+Marilyn Jordan Taylor (born 1949) is an American architect, who was a partner at Skidmore, Owings & Merrill since the early 1980s and served as its first female chairman.
 She specializes in urban architectural projects and designed the master plan for the Manhattanville expansion, the Consolidated Edison East River Greenway as well as airports from the John F. Kennedy International Airport terminal 4 expansion to the SkyCity at the Hong Kong International Airport.
 Between 2008 and 2016, she served as the Dean of the University of Pennsylvania School of Design.

 Biography

 Marilyn Jordan was born on March 31, 1949, in Montezuma, Iowa, and moved with her family to Washington, D.C., when she was ten years old.
 She graduated from Radcliffe College in 1969 and went on to attend the MIT Graduate School of Architecture.
 Jordan finished her master's degree in Architecture at UC Berkeley in 1974 and joined Skidmore, Owings & Merrill's (SOM) Washington, DC Office.
 Around a decade later, she became a partner and relocated to the New York City office of SOM.